-Do You Need a Rug Pad?
+Why Do You Need a Rug Pad?

-Prolong the Life of Your Rug
+Prolongs the Life of Your Rug

-Protect Your Floors
+Protects Your Floors

-Prevent Falling Accidents
+Prevents Falling Accidents

-Provide Additional Comfort and Quiet
+Provides Additional Comfort and Quiet

 Now that you plan on taking advantage of rug pads, it’s all about picking the right one for you.
 There are two key things to consider — size and type.
 If you wanted to myth bust the need for rug pads, you’d find that not all materials suffer without one.
 So keep your lifestyle and type of rug in mind as you read on to help decide if you need a rug pad.

 Choose the Right Rug Pad Size